Stories

 Diwali celebrations, happiness, and religion

-Nikhil Joshi talks about the fun of Diwali celebrations growing up in St. John's and how he learned to associate happiness with religion.
-He realizes now that most people have a different relationship with religion.
+Nikhil Joshi talks about the fun of Diwali celebrations growing up in St. John’s and how he learned to associate happiness with religion.
+He realizes now that many people have a different relationship with religion.

 Born in Newfoundland, Dr. Nikhil Joshi graduated from Memorial University of Newfoundland’s Faculty of Medicine in 2012 and completed his internal medicine residency at Eastern Health.
-He is pursuing a fellowship in Adult Clinical Immunology and Allergy at the University of Manitoba.
-He won international critical acclaim for his radio column “Dr. C.” which narrated his experience as a cancer patient receiving treatment for Hodgkins Lymphoma.
+He is pursuing a fellowship in adult clinical immunology and allergy at the University of Manitoba.
+He won international critical acclaim for his radio column “Dr. C.,” which narrated his experience as a cancer patient receiving treatment for Hodgkin’s lymphoma.

 Community Religion Change Festivity Celebration Indian Culture Experience Material Culture Hinduism